FirasAbouzahr/CollectiveRepo/README.md

 * Design, development, comissioning, and characterization of novel PET scanners through Geant4 simulations and hands-on experimentation.
 * Design and development of other related PET scanner instrumentation such as cooling systems.
-* Design of novel detection and analysis techniques to improve PET medical imaging.
+* Development of novel detection and analysis techniques to improve PET medical imaging.

 # My research Interests:
 * Detector R&D of all kinds: ranging from particle detectors to medical imaging instruments.